ZehaIrawan/DSA/array-and-strings/MAIN-CONCEPTS/index.md

 # 1. place a breakpoint
 # 2. run and debug in vscode step by step
 # 3. see how variable changes

+# Sequence
+# 1. Read and understand the challenge
+# 2. Figure out what is the goal